 - 49. Barbara Friedman is a staff physician with ACRC and has held that position since November 2014.
 She received her bachelor's degree in biology from Cornell University in 1983 and a doctorate in medicine from the University of Vermont College of Medicine in 1988.
 She was formerly board-certified in pediatrics and is currently board-certified in medical genetics.
-Her duties include working with children with cerebral palsy and intellectual disabilities to help determine their eligibility for regional center services.
+She works with children with cerebral palsy and intellectual disabilities to help determine their eligibility for regional center services.
 She also provides consultation to regional center service coordinators as needed. - 50.
 Dr. Friedman is familiar with claimant and has had some involvement in providing services to claimant.
-Dr. Friedman did not recall having any involvement in the best practices committee's decision to terminate funding for claimant's Ride to Walk services.

-- 51. Dr. Friedman testified that she is familiar with claimant's diagnoses, the effect the diagnoses has on claimant's abilities and level of independence.
+Dr. Friedman did not recall having any involvement in the best practices committee's decision to terminate funding for claimant's Ride to Walk services. - 51.
+Dr. Friedman testified that she is familiar with claimant's diagnoses, the effect the diagnoses have on claimant's abilities and level of independence.
 Dr. Friedman is also familiar with the terms equestrian therapy and hippotherapy.
-She noted that although they are commonly used synonymously equestrian therapy is therapy that is associated with riding a horse, whereas hippotherapy involves the direct involvement by a physical therapist or occupational therapist who use a horse as a "prop" or tool for therapy. - 52.
+She noted that although they are commonly used synonymously, equestrian therapy is therapy associated with riding a horse, whereas hippotherapy involves the direct involvement by a physical therapist or occupational therapist who use a horse as a "prop" or tool for therapy. - 52.
 Dr. Friedman testified that hippotherapy and equestrian therapy are commonly considered experimental therapeutic techniques.
 She explained that regional centers are prohibited from funding experimental or investigational treatments.
 She testified that insurance companies also do not fund hippotherapy due to a lack of evidence demonstrating its effectiveness.
 To prepare for hearing, she reviewed policies regarding hippotherapy produced by Aetna Managed Care and Blue Cross of California.
 Aetna claims in its literature it "considers hippotherapy (also known as equine therapy) experimental and investigational for the treatment of [indications including cerebral palsy] and all other indications because there is insufficient scientific data in the peer reviewed medical literature to support the effectiveness of hippotherapy for the treatment of individuals with these indications."
 Blue Shield of California has claimed that hippotherapy (also called equine-assisted therapy) is "considered investigational."
 In a literature review of several published systematic reviews on hippotherapy in children with cerebral palsy, Blue Shield conclusions included, "poor-quality studies limited clinical interpretation, trial limitations include unclear clinical significance of outcomes, uncertain attributes or absence of the control group, and lack of long-term outcomes."
-Overall, hippotherapy was not found to have a clinically significant impact on children with cerebral palsy.
+When asked whether she personally considered hippotherapy or equestrian therapy to be experimental because of a lack of supportive evidence or peer-reviewed literature, or whether she was testifying to conclusions reached by others under the employ of Aetna and Blue Shield, Dr. Friedman replied: